Professional Certificate and Advanced Certificate

 Step 2: A Student Services representative will be assigned to the complaint and gather relevant data from student records, the learning environment, and third parties such as the instructor or other students if necessary.

-Step 3: The Director of Student Services will review the complaint and provide a written resolution to the student within 15 days.
+Step 3: The Director of Student Services or designee will review the complaint and provide a written resolution to the student within 15 days.

-Step 4: A student who wishes to appeal the Director of Student Services’s decision may present an appeal to the school President within 7 days.
-The President will review the appeal and render a final decision to the student within 15 days.
+Step 4: A student who wishes to appeal the Director of Student Services or designee’s decision may present an appeal to the school President or designee within 7 days.
+The President or designee will review the appeal and render a final decision to the student within 15 days.

 Filing Official Complaints